ammarnajjar/pautomate/README.rst

 * Reset --hard branches with a flag (-r)
 * Run multiple dotnet core commands on different projects in parallel.
 * The dotnet command type can be passed as an argument.
+* All logs are stored in a JSON format.

 Credits
 -------

-This package was created originally with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+- This package was created originally with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

+- `logjson` was created originally by Michael Blan Palmer.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage